Program with Abstracts

 This symposium draws together people from all walks of life who share a common interest in rivers, watersheds, communities, and the connections therein.
 It also offers a time and a place where the public can interact with academics, professionals, and regulators, all working toward the same goal – ensuring our watersheds remain healthy for generations to come.

-This year’s event will highlight and promote collaborative partnerships that focus on improving the health and resilience of the Susquehanna River and Chesapeake Bay.
+This year’s event will highlight and promote collaborative partnerships that focus on remediating polluted discharge emanating from abandoned coal mines across Pennsylvania and improving the health and resilience of the Susquehanna River and Chesapeake Bay.

-2023 Keynote speakers Jeff Janvrin, Sid Hill, and Betty Lyons with portion of the students and faculty who presented posters at last year’s River Symposium.
+2023 Keynote speaker Denise Heller Wardrop, Andrew Warner, and Oren Lyons with students and faculty who presented posters at last year’s River Symposium.

 Commitment to Care